There is always a beginning and an end to caregiving, and we are not prepared for either of these life-changing experiences.

 Everywhere I look in this house, something reminds me of Mom.
-Sometimes all those memories close in on me, and I need a little break.
-But the memories are precious, and my life is all the richer for them.
+The memories are precious, and my life is all the richer for them.

 If you've ever felt numb through your caregiving experience, you're not alone.
 A common coping mechanism during periods of prolonged stress and trauma is suppressing your own feelings.

 An Irish poem and some words of encouragement for the caregiver who's feeling uninspired and detached.

 My heart goes out to those who are alone in providing care to a loved one, but they shouldn’t have to.
 That has to change.

 God did not heal Ron.
 But God did take Ron home to heaven to live with Him.
 And it is now, as I approach the one year anniversary of his home going, that I am finding rest.

 There are many circumstances that can challenge our sense of control.
 Louisa Stringer reflects on a time when she felt lost and what eventually brought her stability.

 I am missing the smell of burnt toast more than I could have imagined.

 Grief is different for everyone.
 For me, it has primarily manifested itself in short, intense bursts of memory that can be horribly painful for a moment and then gone as quickly as they came.